-There are some folks out there who think employee advocacy just won’t work for their team.
-It could be an issue of tech savviness, team size, employee engagement – we’ve heard it all.
+There are some folks out there who think employee social media advocacy just won’t work for their enterprise.
+It could be an issue of tech savviness, organizational design, employee engagement – we’ve heard it all.

 Some of the answers may be a bit of a wake-up call.
 If your employees are part of the 63% of employees globally who are disengaged, then it’s up to you to find out why.
 A single disengaged employee costs an enterprise an average of $10,000 annually.
 So dig deep, and find out why your employees aren’t interested in what the company has going on.